🌿 herbie 🌿

 Hooks

-Once started, herbie is long-running and the primary measns to communicate it is with herbstlufwm "hooks". herbie will react to standard and custom hooks.
+Once started, herbie is long-running process that reacts to information from herbstluftwm "hooks". herbie can react to standard hooks and custom hooks.
 For example,

 $ herbstclient emit_hook window_jump_tag